 I LOVE VISITOR CENTERS.
 Especially national park ones – they are all sooooo good!!
 And you learn so much about the history of the park.
 Yosemite has an awesome visitor center, and we also went to the Ansel Adams Gallery which was awesome.

-Another classic trail!
-In the spring/summer, Vernal Falls pretty much always has a waterfall at the end of it.
+THE MIST TRAIL IS A CLASSICIn the spring/summer, Vernal Falls pretty much always has a rainbow at the end of it.
 We didn’t go very far, because it was SUPER snowy when we were there, and apparently if you wanted to go all the way up to Nevada Falls you had to snowshoe.
+But we did run into a few brave souls who went all the way up to Nevada!
+Usually, you can at least make it to Vernal.

 The bus takes about 45 minutes and goes up a few times in the morning and back in the afternoon.
 We missed the early bus (oops) so we were only up there for a few hours, but it was my first time snowshoeing and really cool!
 I’d love to go all the way to Dewey Point next time.